-Each of the physical science departments (biology, chemistry, earth science-geography, physics-astronomy) has its own building with classrooms, offices, and laboratory space and modern equipment for study and research.
+Each of the physical science departments (biology, chemistry, geology-geography, physics-astronomy) has its own building with classrooms, offices, and laboratory space and modern equipment for study and research.
 There are extensive special collections.
-The earth science department has a collection of minerals, rocks, and fossils in its A. Scott Warthin, Jr., Museum of Geology and Natural History.
+The geology department has a collection of minerals, rocks, and fossils in its A. Scott Warthin, Jr., Geological Museum.

 The chemistry department, located in the Seeley G. Mudd Chemistry Building, maintains a philosophy of close student-faculty collaboration and a commitment to providing hands-on experience with state-of-the-art instrumentation.
 The department houses an extensive array of analytical instruments used by students and faculty in classes and while conducting original research.
-Organic structural studies are carried out using nuclear magnetic resonance, infrared spectroscopy, mass spectrometry and polarimetry, using a 300-MHz NMR, GC/MS, FTIR, and polarimeter.
+Organic structural studies are carried out using nuclear magnetic resonance, infrared spectroscopy, mass spectrometry and polarimetry, using the Bruker 300-MHz NMR, Hewlett-Packard GC/MS, Perkin-Elmer FTIR, Thermo Nicolet Nexus 670, and Rudolph Polarimeter.
 These instruments also support the Amber Research Lab.
 In the biochemistry program, students study protein structure using ultraviolet/visible spectrophotometry, fluorescence spectrophotometry, high performance liquid chromatography, and matrix-assisted laser desorption ionization time of flight mass spectroscopy (MALDI-TOF MS).
 Environmental analyses are carried out using atomic emission spectrophotometry with inductively-coupled plasma atomization (ICP-AES), X-ray fluorescence (XRF), voltammetery, potentiometry, and gas chromatography with detection by electron capture, flame ionization, and mass spectroscopy (GC/ECD/FID/MS).
 Students characterize new polymers using thermal gravimetric analysis (TGA), differential scanning calorimetry (DSC), near infrared spectrophotometry (NIR), gel permeation chromatography (GPC), and dynamic laser light scattering.
-The department maintains a laser laboratory containing helium-neon, nitrogen, dye, and IR diode lasers, and an X-ray laboratory with a state-of-the-art Bruker APEXII CCD X-ray diffractometer for structure determination.
+The department maintains a laser laboratory containing helium-neon, nitrogen, dye, and IR diode lasers, and an X-ray laboratory with a single crystal X-ray diffractometer for structure determination.
 A detailed listing of the department’s offerings is available on the department website.

 The Mudd Building also houses Vassar’s Laboratory for Scientific Visualization, a computer resource for teaching and faculty/student research.

-The Department of Earth Science and Geography is located in Ely Hall, which contains classrooms, teaching and research laboratories, computing facilities, and the A. Scott Warthin Museum of Geology and Natural History.
-Instrumentation in Ely Hall includes petrographic microscopes for the study of rocks and minerals, an automated powder X-ray diffractometer for the study of crystal structures, computers for geophysical and terrane modeling, a laser particle counter for the analysis of sediments, a coulometer and Chittick apparatus for carbon analyses and a fume hood and biological microscope for pollen analyses.
-Equipment is housed in four laboratories dedicated to the study of clastic sedimentology, paleoclimatology, geophysics and mineralogy/petrology.
-Analytical equipment is complemented by the inductively-coupled plasma atomic emission spectrophotometer and x-ray fluorescence spectrophotometer in Mudd Hall.
-Geographic Information Systems (GIS) and remote sensing facilities include a “mobile” lab comprising 20 tablet PCs equipped with both GIS and integrated Global Positioning System (GPS) hardware, a 13-seat computer lab with GIS and numerical modeling software (STELLA, Matlab, Compaq visual fortran), and a three-seat research lab with GIS and multispectral remote sensing software.
-Ely Hall was one of the first buildings on campus with complete wireless internet access.
-Of the department’s five classrooms, four are “smart” classrooms with new computers, LCD projectors, and DVD/VCR equipment.
+The Department of Geology and Geography is located in Ely Hall, which contains classrooms, teaching and research laboratories, and computing facilities.
+Instrumentation in Ely Hall includes petrographic microscopes for the study of rocks and minerals, an automated powder X-ray diffractometer for the study of crystal structures, a Silicon Graphics Visual Workstation for geophysical and terrane modeling, a clastic sedimentology laboratory for the analysis of sediments, and a paleoclimatology laboratory equipped with a coulometer and a Chittick apparatus for carbon analyses to examine biological and geochemical indicators of climate change.
+Analytical facilities are complemented by the inductively-coupled plasma atomic emission spectrophotometer in Mudd Hall.
+Scanners, digitizing tablets, and eleven state-of-the-art PC computers comprise the Geographic Information Systems (GIS) laboratory in Ely Hall.
+The laboratory is maintained by a GIS specialist and facilitates computer-assisted cartography and spatial analysis in geographic and geologic teaching and research.
 An extensive collection of geographic, geologic, and tectonic maps of continents and ocean basins complements the department’s digital and electronic data resources.
-The department also maintains specialized field equipment, including sediment samplers and corers, stream gauges and samplers, a foldable rowboat, and a Trimble backpack Global Positioning System (GPS) for geologic, geographic, and environmental investigations.
-Geophysical equipment includes ground penetrating radar, a cesium vapor magnetometer, an electrical resistivity meter, and a total station surveyor.
-Faculty in the department also operate a meteorological station at the 500-acre Vassar Farm ecological preserve.
+The department maintains specialized field equipment including sediment samplers and corers, stream gauges and samplers, a foldable rowboat, and a Global Positioning System (GPS) for geologic, geographic, and environmental investigations.
+Faculty in the department also operate a meteorological station at the 500-acre Vassar Farm ecological reserve.

-The Department of Physics and Astronomy is located in Sanders Physics Laboratory, which contains classrooms (one with a Smart Board), teaching and research laboratories, computing facilities, and a research library.
-Instrumentation and computing facilities in Sanders support faculty and student research in molecular quantum optics, acoustics, astrophysics, and solid state physics, multi-media curriculum development, and astronomical image processing and analysis.
-Research and teaching in the field of optics is supported by the department’s laser facilities, which include an ultrafast Ti:Sapphire laser capable of producing sub-picosecond pulses.
-Additional projects involve work at national laboratories and observatories.
+The Department of Physics and Astronomy is located in Sanders Physics Laboratory, which contains classrooms, teaching and research laboratories, computing facilities, and a research library.
+Instrumentation and computing facilities in Sanders support faculty and student research in computational physics, astrophysics, and solid state physics, multi-media curriculum development, and astronomical image processing and analysis.
+Some projects involve work at national laboratories and observatories.
 Physics teaching labs are equipped with instrumentation for work in various physics fields.
 Students can major in physics and become certified to teach high school in New York State.
 Dedicated in 1997 is the Class of 1951 Observatory, a new building on the edge of the campus that houses 32-inch and 20-inch reflecting telescopes and a solar telescope, as well as several small telescopes.
 Both large telescopes are equipped with electronic CCD cameras and spectroscopes.
 The 32-inch is used primarily for student and faculty research on supernovae, variable stars and the structure of galaxies.
 The 20-inch is used for instruction and observing.
 The department is also a member of the Keck Northeast Astronomy Consortium which supports Vassar students in summer research positions at other institutions, as well as student travel to local and national meetings.

 The Olmsted Hall of the Biological Sciences is a modern structure designed to meet the educational and research needs of students and faculty in biology.
 In addition to comfortable classrooms and well-equipped teaching laboratories, Olmsted Hall has faculty research laboratories, and equipment and preparation rooms supporting research and teaching.
 The building houses a number of specialized facilities including a confocal microscope, a scanning electron microscope, laboratories for tissue culture and cell and molecular biology, a vivarium, and a large greenhouse complemented by an herbarium and environmental growth chambers.

-The Department of Psychology is located in Blodgett Hall which has numerous facilities for teaching and research in all areas of psychology.
+The Psychology Department is located in Blodgett Hall which has numerous facilities for teaching and research in all areas of psychology.
 There are classrooms and laboratories for physiology, neurochemistry, and experimental learning.
 Observation rooms and laboratories containing recording equipment for research in developmental, individual differences and social psychology, and a human electrophysiology suite are also located in Blodgett Hall.
-In addition, the Wimpfheimer Nursery School serves as an on-campus laboratory for students pursuing coursework and research in developmental psychology.
+In addition, the Wimpfheimer Nursery School serves as an on campus laboratory for students pursuing coursework and research in developmental psychology.